WestiferRobin/blackjack-front/README.md

 - Test Scripts
     - Consider on having test scripts for the front end.
 I have no idea on how but I should consier it.
 - Traning
-    - Include the "General Notes" options
-    - Have high scores
-    - Be sure Quiz game is the gate keeper for getting into the casino or not
+    - Include a selection of modes to choose
+        - Counting, basic strategy, and quiz
 - Options
     - Basic shit for options?
 Just have it created and revist again after simulation.
         - Hard reset to backend
         - able to select backdrop
         - able to select color scheme
         - Able to choose Money unit and bankroll
     - Able to hold same game across mode header.
 - Simulation
     - CREATE A FUCKING BASIC NN.